 BA Biology, University of California Santa Cruz, 1981

-Dr. Kevin Volkan is a psychologist, writer, and educator with over twenty years of clinical, corporate, and academic experience.
+Dr. Kevin Volkan is a psychologist, writer, and educator with over thirty years of clinical, corporate, and academic experience.
 He currently serves Professor of Psychology at CI and was one of the founding faculty of the university.

-Before coming to CSUCI, Dr. Volkan was a faculty member at Harvard Medical School where he researched ways to measure medical student and physician performance.
+Before coming to CSUCI, Dr. Volkan was a faculty member and Director of Assessment at Harvard Medical School where he researched ways to measure medical student and physician performance.
 While at Harvard, Dr. Volkan also taught for the prestigious Harvard-Macy Institute, a joint program run by the Harvard Business, Education, and Medical schools.
 In this program he taught medical students and physicians from Harvard as well as from all over the world.